raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 You can use your action to control the hand.
 You can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
 You can move the hand up to 9m each time you use it.

-The hand can’t attack, activate magic items, or carry more than 10 pounds.
+The hand can’t attack, activate magic items, or carry more than 5kg.

 ##### Magic Circle